lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

 <tbody VALIGN=TOP>
   <tr>
     <td style = "border-style: none"><p>
-<br>A purple robe, a crown of thorn
+A purple robe, a crown of thorn
 <br>A reed in his right hand
 <br>Before the soldiers' spite and scorn
 <br>I see my Saviour stand